moidsufiyan/Elevate-X/README.md

 > **🚀 Connecting ambitious founders with expert mentors to build successful startups across India**

-ElevateX is a comprehensive, frontend-only entrepreneurship platform designed specifically for the Indian startup ecosystem.
+Elevate X is a comprehensive, frontend-only entrepreneurship platform designed specifically for the Indian startup ecosystem.
 It connects entrepreneurs with experienced mentors, investors, and resources to accelerate business growth and success.

 ## ✨ Features